daytonaio/content/guides/20241226_guide_how_to_use_and_run_jupyter_notebook_in_daytona.md

 ![screenshot of importing libraries and load dataset](assets/20241226_how_to_use_and_run_jupyter_notebook_in_daytona_img_16.png)

-Click the little play button at the tpp to run the cell.
+Click the little play button at the top to run the cell.

 ![screenshot of running the jupyter notebook](assets/20241226_how_to_use_and_run_jupyter_notebook_in_daytona_img_17.png)